EasyPost/easypost-csharp/README.md

 ### Releasing

 1. Update the [CHANGELOG](CHANGELOG.md).
-1. Bump `version` in `EasyPost.nuspec` and `AssemblyVersion` in all `csproj` files.
+1. Bump `version` in `EasyPost.nuspec` and `VersionInfo.cs` files.
 1. Rebuild the library to update `dll`s in `lib` directory.
 1. Create a git tag named the version number, e.g. `2.1.2.1`, and push it.
 1. Publish new version on Nuget.

+**Note**: Do not use RestSharp versions > 106.4.2.
+The `RestRequest.RootElement` functionality is broken in later versions and the client library depends on `RootElement`.

 ### Reporting Issues

 If you have an issue with the client feel free to open an issue on [GitHub](https://github.com/EasyPost/easypost-csharp/issues).
-If you have a general shipping question or a questions about EasyPost's service please contact support@easypost.com for additional assitance.
+If you have a general shipping question or a questions about EasyPost's service please contact support@easypost.com for additional assistance.